Forest Insects and Diseases

 The data are provided to the USDA Forest Service for developing regional and national maps of current outbreaks, risk maps, and models to predict future conditions for pests of concern.
 These resources include:

-Factors Contributing to Forest Insect and Disease Infestations and Tree Mortality
+Contributors to Infestations and Tree Mortality

 As trees age or are stressed by external factors, they become less able to fight off insects and disease-causing pathogens, eventually succumbing to insect infestations and diseases that help finish off the declining tree.